Jet momentum reconstruction in the QGP background with machine learning: Abstract

 \section{Abstract}

 We apply a Dense Neural Network (DNN) approach to reconstruct jet momentum within a quark-gluon plasma (QGP) background, using simulated data from PYTHIA and Linear Boltzmann Transport (LBT) Models for comparative analysis.
-We find that medium response particles from the LBT simulation, scattered out of the QGP background but belonging to medium-modified jets, can inevitably lead to oversubtraction of the background if the DNN model is trained on vacuum jets from PYTHIA simulation.
-By training the DNN model on quenched jets generated using the LBT model, we significantly reduce this prediction bias and achieve more accurate background subtraction compared to conventional Area-based and Constituent Subtraction methods widely adopted in experimental measurements.
-Additionally, we develop a matching procedure to pair reconstructed jets inside a background to their counterparts reconstructed without the background, further improving the reliability of ML models in background subtraction, and therefore enabling an accurate capture of the jet quenching effect and a precise estimation of the nuclear modification factor of jets in high-energy nuclear collisions.
+We find that medium response particles from the LBT simulation, scattered out of the QGP background but belonging to medium-modified jets, lead to oversubtraction of the background if the DNN model is trained on vacuum jets from PYTHIA simulation.
+By training the DNN model on quenched jets generated using LBT or the combination of jet samples from PYTHIA and LBT, we significantly reduce this prediction bias and achieve more accurate background subtraction compared to conventional Area-based and Constituent Subtraction methods widely adopted in experimental measurements.
+We further study the performance of these machine learning models on evaluating the nuclear modification factor of jets, and find that while the unfolding procedure is necessary for correcting residuals in reconstructed jet momenta, models trained on samples incorporating quenched jets still achieve superior accuracy than those trained on vacuum jets even after unfolding.